NETOUCHER/WHMCS_Shadowsocks_Admin/README.md

 3.0.3 Added the function to change the port of a specific service: <strong>RefrePort</strong> (Per service instead of per server.).

-3.0.2 Added the alternative idea to update the traffic: to enlarge the limitation of the traffic rather than clear the used traffic.
+3.0.2 Added the alternative idea to update the traffic: to enlarge the limitation of the traffic rather than erasing the used traffic.
 Function name: <strong>AddTraffic</strong>

 3.0.0 Configuration rearranged. <strong>Do not support</strong> old version anymore.
 Module name changed to <strong>SSAdmin</strong>.
       - The ability to reset traffic when the invoice get paid and the service get renewed.
 Execute <strong>RstTraffic</strong> in <strong>SSAdmin_Renew</strong> to make it happen (default)